-Another helpful approach to understand what potential customers might need is to screen job boards for photographers and see what types of content is requested.
-Maybe there are even part time offerings that could help you to get started with building up some more experience or by simply gathering contacts in the business.
+Another helpful approach to understanding what potential customers might need is to screen job boards for photographers and see what types of content are requested.
+Maybe there are even part-time offerings that could help you to get started by building up some more experience or by simply gathering contacts in the business.
 Especially the last one is extremely important for everybody who wants to earn money without being employed due to the fact that knowing people and therefore trust and personal relations often matter more than simply being the best at something.

 What are your experiences in selling your photos and are there any tips you might want to add?